percy/cli/packages/core/README.md

 #### API Server

 Starting a `Percy` instance will start a local API server unless `server` is `false`.
 The server can be found at `http://localhost:5338/` or at the provided `port` number.
-All POST requests accept a JSON body with the `application/json` content-type.

 - GET `/percy/healthcheck` – Responds with information about the running instance
 - GET `/percy/dom.js` – Responds with the [`@percy/dom`](./packages/dom) library